techcentaur/gobatch/README.md

 # gobatch

-`gobatch` is a versatile and robust GOlang package designed for efficient and robust concurrent asynchronous batch processing.
+`gobatch` is a GOlang package for efficient and robust rate-limiter for concurrent asynchronous batch processing.
 Optimized for I/O-intensive tasks, such as HTTP requests, but can be applied to CPU bounded operations also.

 ## Key Features